-Easter Blue Groper Now Protected - New Fishing Rule Changes
+Easter Blue Groper - Now Protected for Another 3 Years

-What will be the penalties for taking Blue Groper in NSW during the 12-month trial?
+What will be the penalties for taking Blue Groper in NSW?

 Anyone caught contravening the closure and taking Eastern Blue Groper in NSW by any method will face a $500 penalty infringement notice and/or a maximum court-imposed fines of $22,000 or imprisonment for 6 months (or both) for a first offence and $44,000 or imprisonment for 12 months (or both) for a second or subsequent offence.